J3SS13/nbs-challenge/README.md

 This data visualization is designed to work alone or as a component within a larger app.

 ### User Story
-It features a search bar, where a user can input an artist name, rendering a bar chart visualization of social media imprints.
+This app features a search bar, where a user can input an artist name, rendering a bar chart visualization of social media imprints.
 When a new artist is displayed, the bar graph will have an animated transition between graph views.
+The graph colors change, dependent on the data value.
 If the user searches something that is not found, the app will show a message, asking them to adjust their search terms.

+### MVP

++ Search functionality with user-facing error handling
++ Fetch data from Next Big Sound API
++ Bar chart data visualization created using D3.js

 ### Resources
 I used several resources in building this application: